-Invisible Man by Ralph Ellison (fiction)\
+Invisible Man by Ralph Ellison (fiction)

 The tale of a nightmare journey across the racial divide tells unparalleled truths about the nature of bigotry and its effects on the minds of both victims and perpetrators.
 As he journeys from the Deep South to the street and basements of Harlem, from a horrifying "battle royal" where black men are reduced to fighting animals, to a Communist rally where they are elevated to the status of trophies, Ralph Ellison's nameless protagonist ushers readers into a parallel universe that throws our own into harsh and even hilarious relief.
-(950L) \may contain sensitive content

-(Continues on next page)
+(950L) may contain sensitive content (Continues on next page)

-The Fountainhead by Ayn Rand (fiction)

-This instant Objectivist classic is the story of an intransigent young architect and his violent battle against conventional standards.
+The Fountainhead by Ayn Rand (fiction) This instant Objectivist classic is the story of an intransigent young architect and his violent battle against conventional standards.
 Here is a novel about a hero-and about those who try to destroy him.
 (780L)

 The Power of One by Bryce Courtenay (fiction)

 In 1939, as Hitler casts his enormous, cruel shadow across the world, the seeds of apartheid take root in South Africa.
 There, a boy called Peekay is born.
 His childhood is marked by humiliation and abandonment, yet he vows to survive and conceives heroic dreams-which are nothing compared to what life actually has in store for him.
 He embarks on an epic journey through a land of tribal superstition and modern prejudice where he will learn the power of words, the power to transform lives, and the power of one.
 (940L)

 L = Lexile measure

 12th Grade Assignment: Clusters 1-3

-Objective Assessments
+Formative Assessments

-(formative assessment)

-Students will complete multiple-choice assessments designed to measure reading comprehension, knowledge of literary devices, theme, and author's purpose during the second week of school.
+Students will complete written and multiple-choice assessments designed to measure reading comprehension and knowledge of literary devices during the second week of school.
+Students are strongly urged but NOT required to take notes on the recommended form while reading.

 12th Grade Assignment: 12 Honors ONLY

 Expository Essays (timed and written in class) and Graded Discussions

 (performance assessment)

 Graded discussions will take place and essays will be written within the first two weeks of school.
-Students are strongly urged but NOT required to take notes while reading.
+Students are strongly urged but NOT required to take their own notes while reading.

-12th Grade Assignment: 12 AP ONLY
+12th Grade Assignment: 12 AP Literature and Composition ONLY

 Expository Essay

 (performance assessment)

 The essay will be due the first day of school.

-Prompt\:
+Prompt for essay:

 All three novels deal with the conflict of individual identity vs. collective society.
 Write a 1000-1500-word essay that compares and contrasts the way each novel explores and presents this conflict and how this enhances the meaning/theme of each novel.
-You may want to pay attention (but don't be limited) to the individual drive for power- how characters struggle to free themselves from the power of others or seek to gain power over others-, the topic of superiority vs. inferiority, and the search for identity.
+You may want to pay attention (but don't be limited) to the individual drive for power-how characters struggle to free themselves from the power of others or seek to gain power over others-, the topic of superiority vs. inferiority, and the search for identity.
 Formulate a strong thesis statement and use direct reference to the novel to support your arguments.
-Your essay must follow MLA guidelines: Times New Roman/12 point font/ Double-spaced/1 inch margins, in-text citations, Works Cited page, etc. \For more information, contact Mrs. Burnett.
+Your essay must follow MLA guidelines: Times New Roman/12 point font/ Double-spaced/1 inch margins, in-text citations, Works Cited page, etc. For more information, contact Mrs. Burnett.